katyareichert/Byte-Bandits-ASWE/README.md

 ### External Integration Tests
 - External resources include our persistant files, which are checked as part of our testing.
 These can be found in the reports, under [Continuous Integration](#continuous-integration)
-- TO BE ADDED BY 12/7: enhanced description of external integration tests
 - We don't use any other external API

 ### Changes from the proposal